CascadeOS/CascadeOS/README.md

 ## Build, testing, running
 ### Prerequisites:
-- git
+- zig master
-- zig (master)
+- git (optional; used for fetching the limine bootloader when building a disk image)
-- qemu (optional, used for running and testing)
+- qemu (optional; used for running and host testing)

 Run all tests and build all code:
 ```sh